felipevalenciaclavijo/wealth-and-environmental-stewardship/wealth-and-environmental-stewardship.md

 ```

 ![](wealth-and-environmental-stewardship_files/figure-html/plot_data5.2-1.png)<!-- -->
-By looking at the first and last measurements, we noticed more than double _GDP per capita_ was required over 30 years to achieve a reduction of just over half a _metric ton per capita of CO2_.
+By looking at the first and last measurements, we noticed more than double _GDP per capita_ was increased over 30 years while the reduction of just over half a _metric ton per capita of CO2_ took the same amount of time.

 ```r